Do I need previous camping/outdoor experience?

 Should I call TREK if I don’t get accepted?

-No. Due to the large number of applications that we receive, we are only able to accept 112 students.
-A subsequent draw will be performed if any applications are withdrawn prior to commencement of the program.
+No. Due to the large number of applications we receive, we are only able to accept 112 students.
+A subsequent draw will be performed if any applications are withdrawn prior to the start of the program.
 If this occurs, the successful applicant will be notified immediately.